mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 ```
 4. navigate to `localhost:81` and run the installer.
 Check the MariaDb option.
 When asked about the database name, user and password, enter `drupal` everywhere.
 Also, under `Advanced`, replace the default `localhost` with `mariadbdemo`.
+4.1 Later on during the installation process, make sure tu check the option to install the complete store demo, by checking the box when presented.

-5. Back to the terminal, copy container folders of interest on local filesystem
+6. Back to the terminal, copy container folders of interest on local filesystem
 ```
 sudo docker cp kickstartdemo:/opt/drupal/web/modules ./modules sudo docker cp kickstartdemo:/opt/drupal/web/profiles ./profiles